michauMiau/xTRAP/README.md

 - Python 3.10+ with Pygame (`pip install kivy`)
 - GL libraries for Kivy
-- ESP32 board flashed with MicroHydra
+- Cardputer board flashed with MicroHydra
 - WiFi connection between the Cardputer and PC

 The client connects to the robot's IP on port 5006 for steering commands and listens on port 5005 for sensor data.